 The Read Manufacturer / Device ID Dual I/O instruction can operate at the highest possible frequency of fC (see AC Electrical Characteristics).
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "92h" followed by a 24-bit address (A23-A0) and four clock dummy cycles, but with the capability to input the Address bits two bits per clock.
 After which, the Manufacturer ID for BoyaMicro (68h) and the Device ID are shifted out 2 bits per clock on the falling edge of SCLK with most significant bits (MSB) first as shown in Figure 7.3.4.
-The Device ID values for the BY25Q20AL are listed in Manufacturer and Device Identification table.
+The Device ID values for the BY25Q40AL are listed in Manufacturer and Device Identification table.
 The address A23-A1 and M7-M0 is an unrelated item and has no effect on the result of the instruction.
-At the same time, if the A0 is initially set to 1 the Device ID will be read first and then followed by the Device ID.
+At the same time, if the A0 is initially set to 1 the Device ID will be read first and then followed by the Manufacturer ID.
+If the A0 is initially set to 0 the Manufacturer ID will be read first and then followed by the Device ID.
 The Manufacturer and Device IDs can be read continuously, alternating from one to the other.
 The instruction is completed by driving /CS high.